GuiPro0408/blog-post-manager/README.md

 1. The homepage displays a grid of all posts.
 2. Click on the "Read More" link to view the full content of a post.

+### Editing a Post
+1. On the homepage, each post has an "Edit" button.
+2. Click the "Edit" button to navigate to the edit form.
+3. Update the title and content fields.
+4. Click the "Update" button to save changes.

 ### Deleting a Post
 1. On the homepage, each post has a "Delete" button.
 2. Click the "Delete" button to remove the post from the list.